 - For Those Who Value Simplicity – If you value simplicity and you’d rather minimize the time you spend on your website, Pixpa, Format, Squarespace or Wix are better options than WordPress.
 For a monthly fee, you get customer support, beautifully designed themes, SEO features and more.

 - For Those Who Value Integrations – If you’re looking for integrations in your workflow, Format is the best choice for you because of its client proofing feature, Lightroom plugin, and Capture One Plugin.

 - For Those Who want Email Marketing Built In – If email marketing is a part of your process, Squarespace is a great choice for you.
 Having those features built in will save you the additional money of signing up for another service.

 Note: We’ll be discussing the following in the next section:

 Blogger.com, WordPress.com, and others offer the ability to create a custom blog for free on their publishing platform.
 There is no cost to creating the site, customizing the site, or hosting the site.
 In addition, since the domain is going to be a subdomain of each of these sites, you don’t have to register a domain either.
 While 100% free always sounds great, this is not the best option for the serious photographer.
 Here are the primary reasons:

-SITE123 is doing some interesting things and deserves strong consideration.
+SITE123 is doing some interesting things and deserves some consideration.
 They have a good selection of modern galleries in their free website builder; and they have a free plan as well as a paid plan.
 Like the others on our list, their websites are fully responsive and work well on all devices.
-What makes them unique is their easy-to-use, intuitive website builder that gets you up and going quickly without any design or programming experience.
-We’ve used this for a couple of our smaller niche sites.

 - 1.1 Photography SEO and Web Marketing Intro